arteklabs/samples-sphinx/docs/sphinx/src/rest.rst

 Importing Pydocs
 ----------------

 It is possible to migrate docstrings from python source files, or to include python documentation in reST files.
 You'll find examples below on how to do the former.
+Read through :ref:`cross-referencing python objects <cross_reference_objects_python>` to learn how to do the latter.

 Start by specifying on the :download:`sphinx config <../conf.py>` where the python paths are (in this case, we which to extract the pydocs from :download:`sphinx config <../../../tasks.py>`):